qupath/qupath.github.io/README.md

 ## Latest news

+### April 2020: QuPath webinar at NEUBIAS Academy
+There will be a QuPath webinar on April 29 to introduce the new features in v0.2.0.

+For full details & registration, see https://neubiasacademy.org/

+### April 2020: *From Samples to Knowledge* workshop on YouTube
+Videos from the recent QuPath workshop held at the La Jolla Institute for Immunology are now online at https://tiny.cc/QuPath

 ### February 2020: QuPath 9th milestone (pre)release!

 **To download & try out the latest QuPath milestone [click here](https://github.com/qupath/qupath/releases/latest)**.